ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 .. _creating_collections:

-Creating Collections
+Creating collections
 ====================

 This is currently is a work in progress.
 We created the `Mazer <https://galaxy.ansible.com/docs/mazer/>`_ command line tool available at the `Ansible Mazer project <https://github.com/ansible/mazer>`_. as a proof of concept for packaging, distributing and installing collections.
-You can install mazer with ``pip install mazer`` or checkout the code directly.
+You can install ``mazer`` with ``pip install mazer`` or checkout the code directly.

 ..
 Note::
     All the documentation below that use ``mazer`` might be updated to use another tool in the future as ``mazer`` will not be updated in the future.

 We are working on integrating this into Ansible itself for 2.9.
 Currently we have an `ansible-galaxy PR <https://github.com/ansible/ansible/pull/57106>`_ incorporating some of the commands into ``ansible-galaxy``.
-Currently it is not installable outside ansible, but we hope to land this into development soon so early adopters can test.
+Currently it is not installable outside Ansible, but we hope to land this into development soon so early adopters can test.

 ..
 Note::
-    Any references to ``ansbile-galaxy`` below will be of a 'working version' either in this PR or subsequently in development.
+    Any references to ``ansible-galaxy`` below will be of a 'working version' either in this PR or subsequently in development.
 As such, the command and this documentation section is subject to frequent change.

 We also plan to update `Ansible Molecule <https://github.com/ansible/molecule>`_, for a full developer toolkit with integrated testing.